fredhusser/fredhusser.github.io-src/content/python/Prog_Part2.md

 ## Quick start with Scrapy

 We will work on our virtual machine as defined in the previous part.
-The code that we will go through is available in the GitHub repository under the worker_scrapy subdirectory.
+The code that we will go through is available in the [GitHub repository](https://github.com/fredhusser/collective_intelligence) under the worker_scrapy subdirectory.
 If the VM is not running just type `vagrant up` and then `vagrant ssh` while being at the root of the project.
+Consult this [post]({filename}Prog_Part1.md) for learning how to create this VM using Vagrant.

 Since Scrapy will require some additional packages it is convenient to use a virtual python environment dedicated to our Scrapy worker.
 For doing this we will simply use the Conda package manager, and type in the terminal: